dgzlopes/xk6-mcp/README.md

 ## Example

-Important: This example depends on having the [mcp-example-server](https://github.com/dgzlopes/mcp-example-server) binary located in the same directory as your script.
-You can download it from the latest release.
+> ⚠️ This example depends on [mcp-example-server](https://github.com/dgzlopes/mcp-example-server).
+You can download the latest version from the releases page.

 ```javascript
 import mcp from 'k6/x/mcp';